wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

 <img alt="azure-devops-gartner-2018-485x527-13777.jpg" width="485" src="https://user-images.githubusercontent.com/300046/56278410-69b6fd00-60c3-11e9-847b-4c7f4a8a73d6.jpg">

 Microsoft's "current offerings" continue to lag behind IBM and Cloudbees/Jenkins (which has shot up to the top ranking) after acquiring Electric Cloud.
 NOTE: IBM's product is called "Urban Code".
-IBM also acquired Red Hat and its Ansible portfolio.
+IBM also acquired Red Hat and its <a href="#Ansible">Ansible</a> portfolio.
 Broadcom bought CA. <a target="_blank" href="https://devops.com/digital-ai-the-companies-formerly-known-as-xebia-labs-collabnet-plus/">Digital.ai bought</a> Xebia.

 > The acquisition of GitHub in 2020 has caused confusion about how to prepare for Microsoft's future direction with Azure DevOps.